nimakam/universal-identity-site/terms-of-use.md

 - Service refers to the Website.
 - Terms and Conditions (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
-This Terms and Conditions agreement as been created with the help of [Terms and Conditions Generator](https://www.termsfeed.com/terms-conditions-generator/).
+This Terms and Conditions agreement has been created with the help of [Terms and Conditions Generator](https://www.termsfeed.com/terms-conditions-generator/).
 - Third-party Social Media Service means any services or content (including